A common mistake many people make in improving their productivity is that they are overly obsessed with EFFICIENCY.

 If you’re an employer, the best practice is to adjust how you measure and judge the productivity of your team.
-This helps your team to manage expectations and have more flexibility on how they will manage their energy and performance.
+This helps your team to manage expectations and have more flexibility in how they will manage their energy and performance.

 Wrapping our head around how we spend our energy does have another benefit.
 Instead of seeing your time as two separate areas — work and life, we come to realize that there is no fine line between work and personal life.

-What we do in our personal life — outside of our work — will directly affect the performance of our work, and vice versa.
+What we do in our personal life — outside of our work — will directly affect the performance of our work and vice versa.
 This acknowledgment makes a significant difference in how we think about spending our energy and time.